 Harvey Mudd College is a member of The Claremont Colleges, a collective of five undergraduate and two graduate schools.
 Each institution has its own mission, administrative policies, facilities, student body and unique campus culture.

 The partnership among the member colleges gives students access to many of the resources at each institution.
 A few benefits include being able to take classes at any of the colleges (including select courses at the Claremont Graduate University), enjoy meals at each of the seven dining halls and have access to four fitness centers and five swimming pools.
-The Claremont University Consortium provides a number of shared on-campus resources and services for students.
+The Claremont Colleges Services provides a number of shared on-campus resources and services for students.

-Benefits of the Claremont Colleges
+Benefits of The Claremont Colleges

 A distinguishing feature of The Claremont Colleges is the geographic proximity of the institutions.
 The five undergraduate colleges and the Claremont Graduate University share a campus that covers less than a square mile.
 It takes all of 15 minutes to walk from the northernmost points at Pitzer College or Harvey Mudd to the southern extreme at Pomona College.
 There are about 8,000 students, but any class taken at The Claremont Colleges will contain only 15–30 students and be taught by a professor.
 With more than 2,000 classes to choose from each year, Mudd students have a more extensive course catalogue at their disposal than students attending most technical colleges or programs.